rzsun/rzsun.github.io/_posts/2022-08-05-no-longer-human-and-the-stranger.md

 ![Dazai and Camus](/assets/no-longer-human-and-the-stranger/dazai-camus.png)
 ###### Left: Osamu Dazai, Right: Albert Camus

 I read *No Longer Human* by Osamu Dazai a while ago.
 Upon finishing, I felt a sense of déjà vu to another book, *The Stranger* by Albert Camus.
 These two novels originated from opposite ends of the world - Japan and France, yet they felt very similar, as if they were the Eastern and Western parallels of each other.
-Both share an overarching theme of the alienation caused by rejecting society's conventional philosophy and ethics: neo-Confucianist East Asian ethics in *No Longer Human*; and Christian ideals of the miracle of life and salvation in *The Stranger*.
+Both share an overarching theme of the alienation caused by rejecting society's conventional ethics: neo-Confucianist East Asian ethics in *No Longer Human*; and Christian ideals of the miracle of life and salvation in *The Stranger*.

 ### No Longer Human